US stocks approach their all-time high as oil prices tumble

-NEW YORK (AP) — U.S. stocks are leaping nearly to their all-time high Tuesday after oil prices eased further on hopes that Israel’s war with Iran will not damage the global flow of crude.
+NEW YORK — (AP) — U.S. stocks rose toward their all-time high on Tuesday after oil prices eased further on hopes that Israel’s war with Iran will not damage the global flow of crude.

-The S&P 500 was 1.2% higher in late trading, following up on big gains for stocks across Europe and Asia, after President Donald Trump said late Monday that Israel and Iran had agreed to a "complete and total ceasefire."
+The S&P 500 climbed 1.1%, following up on big gains for stocks across Europe and Asia, after President Donald Trump said late Monday that Israel and Iran had agreed to a "complete and total ceasefire."
 The main measure of Wall Street's health is back within 0.8% of its record set in February after falling roughly 20% below during the spring.

-The Dow Jones Industrial Average was up 539 points, or 1.3%, with an hour remaining in trading, and the Nasdaq composite was 1.6% higher.
+The Dow Jones Industrial Average jumped 507 points, or 1.2%, and the Nasdaq composite rallied 1.4%.

 The strongest action was again in the oil market, where a barrel of benchmark U.S. crude fell 6% to settle at $64.37.
 Brent crude, the international standard, had a similar drop.